Claude API Pricing 2026: Complete Guide to Anthropic Model Costs ($1-$25 per MTok)

 Long Context Pricing: Processing Up to 1 Million Tokens

-Claude Sonnet 4.5 and Sonnet 4 support an extended 1 million token context window—enough to process entire codebases, full-length books, or extensive conversation histories in a single request.
-This capability is currently in beta for organizations in usage tier 4 and above.
+Multiple Claude models now support an extended 1 million token context window—enough to process entire codebases, full-length books, or extensive conversation histories in a single request.
+Pricing differs significantly depending on which model you use.

-How Long Context Pricing Works
+Claude 4.5 Models: Tiered Long Context Pricing

-Standard Context (≤200K input tokens):
+Standard Context (up to 200K input tokens):

 • Input: $3 per million tokens